As I write this I am currently in a -21 unit (-€1,050 my real money) unit slide after seeing a nice winning run through the first half of the year.

-During every ‘missed chance’, ‘player sent off’, ‘penalty not awarded’, ‘last-minute goal’ I keep reminding myself “You’ve been here before, it’s all variance, keep trusting your methods, this is all normal, All pro’s experience this”
+During every ‘missed chance’, ‘player sent off’, ‘penalty not awarded’, ‘last-minute goal’ I keep reminding myself “You’ve been here before, it’s all variance, keep trusting your methods, this is all normal.

 Below are just some of the methods I use to practice Betting discipline during a losing streak: